 Majors are also eligible for the Arts Enterprise and Cultural Innovation minor (“AECI”), a unique program of WWU focused on launching successful creative careers in the arts.
 Scholarships are available to students pursuing the AECI minor.

-“The program here at Western has given me a lot of technical training from teachers of many different backgrounds while nurturing my identity as an individual dancer.
-Here, we are encouraged to become the best dancers we can be, and through a focus on efficiency and injury prevention, the program ensures that we'll be able to do anything thrown at us and continue dancing for the rest of our lives.”
+“At Western, we are encouraged to become the best dancers we can be, and through a focus on efficiency and injury prevention, the program ensures that we'll be able to do anything thrown at us and continue dancing for the rest of our lives.” –Kyle Williams, Student

 Beyond the Classroom

 Students accepted into the Dance BFA program complete a capstone event, and a possible apprenticeship with companies such as the Montreal Danse the Mark Morris Dance Group.
 Other performance opportunities include the New Music/New Dance, Winter Dances, Cabaret, and Dance In Concert.